Oglala Sioux Tribe enacts travel restrictions due to spread of Coronavirus

 "I am hereby suspending all travel for Oglala Sioux Tribe employees and entities," Bear Runner said in the release.
 He said the ban was effective immediately and any travel that is conducted would be only with his personal approval.

-Bear Runner also asked people who don't live on the reservation to stay away until restrictions are listed.
+Bear Runner also asked people who don't live on the reservation to stay away until restrictions are lifted.

-"In oder to further protect the health and general wellfare of the Oglala Lakota Nation, I strongly recommend the general public coming from off the reservation to visit, to postpone your visits until a time deemed necessary that the travel suspension is lifted," he said in the release.
+"In order to further protect the health and general welfare of the Oglala Lakota Nation, I strongly recommend the general public coming from off the reservation to visit, to postpone your visits until a time deemed necessary that the travel suspension is lifted," he said in the release.